brucemack/microlink/docs/el_supplement.md

 * Two bytes: packet length information represented as a 16-bit integer with the most significant byte first.
 This length covers the entire packet and is represented as the number of 4-byte chunks **minus 12 bytes of header**.
 So, for example, if the total length of the packet is 112 bytes we'd see (112 - 12) / 4 = 25 or 0x00 0x19 hex.
-* Four bytes: The SSRC represented as a 23-bit integer with the most significant byte sent first.
-This is alway zero for the EchoLink client but non-zero for the ECHOTEST station (see below).
+* Four bytes: The SSRC represented as a 32-bit integer with the most significant byte sent first.
+This is alway zero for the official EchoLink client but non-zero for the ECHOTEST station (see below).

 The content of this packet is a repeating pattern of variable-length items.
-Each item contains an "SDES item type" that indicates the meaning of the item.
+Each item contains an "SDES item type" that indicates its semantic meaning.

 Each repeating pattern contains: